Updated by 07.12.2023

 More specifically, the module defines security requirements and assessment procedures for payment software that uses Internet technologies, protocols, and languages for the purposes of initiating or supporting electronic payment transactions.
 This includes browser-based payment applications, application programming interfaces (APIs), web services, microservices, serverless functions, and any other software methods used to make payment functions accessible or to conduct electronic payment transactions over the Internet.

 Any software-based features or functions that handle requests from Internet “clients” and generate responses for the purpose of supporting an electronic payment transaction are in scope for the Web Software Module requirements.
 In general, these requirements span four high-level areas and dictate methods and procedures for:

-- Documentation and tracking of the use of open-source and third-party software components and APIs in payment software
+- Documentation and tracking of the use of open-source and third-party software components and APIs in payment software;

-- Controlling access to payment software web APIs and other critical assets
+- Controlling access to payment software web APIs and other critical assets;

-- Mitigation of common web attacks
+- Mitigation of common web attacks;

-- Protection of communications between web-based payment software components
+- Protection of communications between web-based payment software components.

-According to a statement released by the PCI SSC, the PCI Secure Software Standard itself is designed to offer a more flexible approach to how the security and integrity of payment software is tested.
+According to a statement released by the PCI SSC, the PCI Secure Software Standard itself is designed to offer a more flexible approach to how the security and integrity of payment software are tested.
 Moreover, the new module was launched to aid software vendors and developers in identifying and implementing appropriate software security controls to protect against common web software attacks.